richo/snowplow-wiki/setup-guide/2-collectors/clojure-collector/Setting-up-the-Clojure-collector.md

 [[/setup-guide/images/clojure-collector-setup-guide/17.png]]

 Save the file down.
-(The  name doesn't matter - we called ours `access-key`.)
+(The  name doesn't matter - we called ours `account-key`.)
 Now set `AWS_CREDENTIAL_FILE` to the path and filename of the credential file you just created e.g.

-	$ export AWS_CREDENTIAL_FILE=
+	$ export AWS_CREDENTIAL_FILE=~/Apps/IAMCli-1.5.0/account-key

 To check your installation is working, try running `iam-usercreate -h` at the command prompt.
 You should see: